afunnydev/tinysociety/content/articles/2018-07-31-essential-things-to-have-in-a-tiny-house-kitchen.md

 author: michelleg
 image: /img/kitchen-cover-image.jpg
 overlay: true
-date: '2018-07-31'
+date: 2018-07-31
+lastmod: 2022-11-30
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
   title: Essential Things to Have in a Tiny House Kitchen
-  description: >-
-    What to include in a Tiny House kitchen is a highly personal decision.
-For those of us who find joy and satisfaction in creating a good home-cooked meal, my aim here is to show that it’s possible to include almost everything but —or rather, including— the kitchen sink in a Tiny House kitchen.
+  description: "What to include in a Tiny House kitchen is a highly personal
+    decision.
+For those of us who find joy and satisfaction in creating a good home-cooked meal, my aim here is to show that it’s possible to include almost everything but —or rather, including— the kitchen sink in a Tiny House kitchen. "
   image: /img/kitchen-square-image.jpg
-likes: '32'
 categories:
   - Tiny houses
   - Tiny lifestyle
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "32"
 ---
 For those of us who carry a deep passion for cooking, consider ourselves diehard foodies, can name fifteen different food blogs that we religiously follow, and lit a candle at the passing of Anthony Bourdain, the idea of downsizing to a Tiny House kitchen can be rather traumatic.